 Remember: adventure before dementia!

-1 Member(s) thanked for this post4 Member(s) liked this post
+As Oscar Wilde said, "my tastes are simple, I only like the best"1 Member(s) thanked for this post4 Member(s) liked this post

 I agree, it's great that there is a renewed passion in Hasselblad, I really hope it sells well.